 Laura Sobiech is the author of “Clouds: A Memoir,” a book that chronicles the final year of her son Zach’s life before he passed away from osteosarcoma in 2013.
-Her book has been adapted to the big screen in “Clouds,” an original movie streaming on Disney+ On October 16.
-Fin Argus will play Zach Sobiech, and Neve Campbell will play Laura Sobiech.
+Her book has been adapted to the big screen in “Clouds,” an original movie streaming now on Disney+.
+Fin Argus plays Zach Sobiech, and Neve Campbell plays Laura Sobiech.

 November is a hard month.
 It’s the time of year when the cold winds of winter blow the brilliant color of October away.
 The sky turns from vibrant blue to thick clouds, and the darkness of night comes early.
 It is the time that reminds us of what was and of what is yet to come.

 Grieving for a child who has died from cancer is like living in a prolonged November.

 It starts in the days that follow his funeral.
 You see the evidence of his life all around you.
 You find a hairbrush with his dark blonde curls still in it and you hold it for a while then place it back on the shelf.

 You pick up from the bathroom vanity the toothbrush he used just days ago and you think, I should throw this away, but you can’t, so you put it back in the cabinet.
 You decide not to wash the clothes in his dirty clothes basket because you don’t want to lose his scent, it is too precious.
 And you make his bed, but you know it will be a while before you can sit on it without remembering his last breath.
 You go through his school backpack and look at each homework assignment and run your fingers across the chicken scratch that was his handwriting, and you throw some of it out, but you keep most of it.